Integrate RADIUS authentication with Azure Multi-Factor Authentication Server

 - On the Clients tab, change the Authentication and Accounting ports if the Azure MFA RADIUS service needs to listen for RADIUS requests on non-standard ports.

 - Click Add.

 Enter the IP address of the appliance/server that will authenticate to the Azure Multi-Factor Authentication Server, an application name (optional), and a shared secret.

-The application name appears in Azure Multi-Factor Authentication reports and may be displayed within SMS or Mobile App authentication messages.
+The application name appears in reports and may be displayed within SMS or mobile app authentication messages.

 The shared secret needs to be the same on both the Azure Multi-Factor Authentication Server and appliance/server.

-Check the Require Multi-Factor Authentication user match box if all users have been or will be imported into the Server and subject to multi-factor authentication.
-If a significant number of users have not yet been imported into the Server and/or will be exempt from two-step verification, leave the box unchecked.
+Check the Require Multi-Factor Authentication user match box if all users have been imported into the Server and subject to multi-factor authentication.
+If a significant number of users have not yet been imported into the Server or are exempt from two-step verification, leave the box unchecked.

-- Check the Enable fallback OATH token box if you want to use OATH passcodes from mobile verification apps as a fallback to the out-of-band phone call, SMS, or push notification.
+- Check the Enable fallback OATH token box if you want to use OATH passcodes from mobile verification apps as a backup method.

 - Click OK.